 the children always just say "oh thank goodness" when they hear their learning is becoming shoeless - smart schools use it as a way to catalyse a conversation about better learning - and that meta cognition may well be a key propellant of success;

-teachers must be shoes-off too - I was in a school recently where the children would simply not acknlowledge an adult who entered 'their" space in shoes (and quite right too);
+teachers and all visiting must be shoes-off too - I was in a school recently where the children would simply not acknlowledge an adult who entered 'their" space in shoes (and quite right too);

 please note also that children's shoeless feet do not smell - it is the shoes that make them smelly!

 for such a simple idea there are some very specific details to apply before implementation:

 shoeless applies to everyone - teachers, headteachers, guests, caretakers, everyone - the cleaner floors that children like so much won't happen otherwise;